microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-3/solution.md

 Wait for the business case creation to complete and click on the business case name to open it.

+> [!NOTE]
-💡 Please note that business case creation can take up to 30 minutes.
+> Please note that business case creation can take up to 30 minutes.

 ![image](./img/bc3.png)